-The Portfolio Preparation Advanced (University of the Arts London Level 3) course is delivered by a team of established and practising artists and designers.
+This course is delivered by a team of established and practising artists and designers.
 It covers all general Art disciplines within fine art and design such as drawing, painting, two-dimensional design, three-dimensional design, illustrative sculpture, and observational drawing.
 This will allow you to find the subject which best suits your skills and will allow for a more focused progression.

 Throughout this general art and design course, you will work on your own portfolio.
 Tutor support is provided on a one-to-one basis throughout this process providing invaluable advice about which direction to head with projects; ensuring the preparation of a portfolio that is well-rounded with a diversity of media and project types.
 In each project you will work on source drawing, development of ideas and solutions.